 Contact us if you’d like our assistance with this option, or if you have questions.

-4. Buy a new computer and start from scratch
+4. Buy a new Windows 11 computer and start from scratch

 This option will get you onto a new computer with Windows 11 with all the benefits of having a new warranty.
 However, there is a downside.
 The apps and data on your old computer (i.e., programs, photos, documents) must be transferred to the new machine for you to continue working as you did with the old machine.